 Since the inception of Smith Assembly (you can read more about our origin story in this other post), Liz and I have been intentional about making JEDI a pillar of our company’s work.
 We both care deeply about fighting bias and discrimination as well as promoting equity.
 This passion is a result of our own lived experiences.

 Liz, as a woman in technology, has almost always been one of only a few women (if not the only woman) in her team or company.
-In her own words…”I’ve been discriminated against, harassed, and/or abused throughout my education and career because of my gender and our society’s unhealthy and often toxic patriarchal and white supremicist culture.
+In her own words…”I’ve been discriminated against, harassed, and/or abused throughout my education and career because of my gender, my neurodivergence, and our society’s unhealthy and often toxic patriarchal and white supremacist culture.
 As a cis straight member of the dominant white class I’ve benefited from a number of privileges — most notably that I’ve only rarely felt my life was at risk.
 I shudder to imagine how much worse my experiences most likely would’ve been if my intersectionality had included additional non-dominant identities.
 Over the past decade, my passion for inclusion, equity, and justice has grown to the point where now my primary focus is to be in service to others.
 I want to do everything I can to make sure nobody else has these kinds of traumatic experiences.
 Not just women, but people of all genders and intersectionalities.”

 I have made my life’s work to build a more just society.
 As a latinx cis-woman of color member of the LGBTQ+ community who has spent a third of her life as an immigrant, I’ve had many experiences with oppression.
 These experiences in many ways fuel my burning desire to create more spaces and pathways towards liberation, by centering and valuing groups who have historically been marginalized.
 It’s also especially valuable for me to do this work through a platform like Smith Assembly, which aims to use business as a power for good.
 As somebody who grew up in a family of community organizers, I have witnessed and experienced in my own work how people at the frontlines of grassroots movements are often undervalued, underpaid, and abused.
 This is why I am passionate about participating in the creation of more sustainable and respectful models through which to do this work.